citrusui/bbq-quest/_posts/2016-04-30-compiling-git-on-ios.md

 If you don't have them already, install iFile and/or Filza.
 Experienced users can skip this step if they are familiar with the command line.

-In order to compile anything, you're going to need an SDK, downloaded either from [Xcode](https://developer.apple.com/xcode/) or [jbdevs.org/sdks/](https://jbdevs.org/sdks/).
+In order to compile anything, you're going to need an SDK, downloaded from [Xcode](https://developer.apple.com/xcode/).
 Using iFile or Filza, extract the compressed SDK to your device to some folder on `/var/`, such as `/var/sdks/`.
 If you have Theos installed, you're going to want to install the SDK to `/var/theos/sdks/`.

-Suppose I chose to download the iOS 9.3 SDK and I had Theos installed.
+Suppose I chose to download Xcode 7.3.1 (with the iOS 9.3 SDK) and I had Theos installed.
 My path to the SDK would be `/var/theos/sdks/iPhoneOS9.3.sdk`.
 For the sake of this tutorial, I am going to leave the SDK path as a placeholder (/path/to/sdk/iPhoneOS.sdk) that you can adjust to your liking.

 Assuming you already have iFile or Filza open, let's create and run a shell script.
 This will symlink the essential programs and headers to their appropriate places.